DLR-RY/power-controller-prototyping-example/README.md

 Design files of the Modular Breadboard will be added shortly as they are in the process of being converted from Altium Designer to KiCad 6.

 ## TMTC Simulator
 To control the Modular Breadboard with all its Evaluation Modules, we are using the so called TMTC Simulator.
-This equipment consists of a Raspberrry Pi signle board computer with 4 USB analog data acquisition boards and one USB digital IO board.
+This equipment consists of a Raspberrry Pi single board computer with 4 USB analog data acquisition boards and one USB digital IO board.

 ![TMTC_Simulator_Block_Diagram.svg](./doc/TMTC_Simulator_Block_Diagram.svg)